Pearl Gas-to-Liquids Plant, Qatar

 Shell has developed the sulphur thiogro technology, where accumulated sulphur can be increasingly used for enhancing fertilisers and strengthening roads and concrete.
 Sulphur added to fertilisers was found to be beneficial in sulphur-deficient soils.

-Joint field trials by Shell and the Sulphur Institute of USA proved the use of sulphur with fertilisers lead to 14% increase in yields.
+Joint field trials by Shell and the Sulphur Institute of USA proved the use of sulphur with fertilisers lead to a 14% increase in yields.

 CRI / Criterion